mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/overview/index.md

 $ dcos kubernetes --help
 ```

-See [operations](../operations) for documentation on the new CLI.
+See the [CLI](../cli) section for documentation on the new CLI.

 # Cluster Manager

 To make management of multiple Kubernetes clusters on the same DC/OS cluster a reality, a custom cluster manager was introduced.
 As a result of its introduction, the old `kubernetes` package has been re-purposed and split into two different packages:

 * The `kubernetes` package now represents the cluster manager.
-  Installing this package is _required_ to create Kubernetes clusters, and it can only be installed once.
+Installing this package is **required** to create Kubernetes clusters, and it can only be installed once.
 * The `kubernetes-cluster` package has been introduced in order to represent a single, atomic Kubernetes cluster.
 It roughly corresponds to the `kubernetes` package available in DC/OS 1.11, and can now be installed multiple times.

 # Control-Plane Nodes